Three Tier Access Policy

 Governance (Safeguarded and Secure)

 In addition to researcher registration and training, each proposed project undergoes an individual approval process.
 The CDRC Research Approvals Group (RAG) is responsible for reviewing and approving each project.
-The RAG is drawn from the partner universities, the UK Data Service, independent advisors and representatives of the data providers.
+The RAG is drawn from the UK social science academic community and are representative of the data providers in question.

 Safe Results (Secure)